 Next add the flour, oat bran and oats.

-On top of the dry ingredients add the salt and butter.
+On top of the dry ingredients add the salt and oil.

 Set the bread machine to dough cycle and start.

-If using a stand mixer, attatch the dough hook and mix until all the ingredients come together.
-Continue to mix for 5 minutes.
+If using a stand mixer, attach the dough hook and mix until all the ingredients come together.
+Continue to mix for 10 minutes.
 Stop mixing and remove the dough hook.
 Cover the bowl with a damp cloth until the dough has doubled in size, approx 1 hour.

 Fold the bottom third of the dough up and then the top third of the dough is folded down, slighlty overlapping the seam.

-Place the dough into a well greased loaf pan.
+Turn the dough over and place into a well greased 3 lb loaf pan.